-Looking for ways to keep the kids entertained on a rainy day?
-Try these easy indoor activities and learn how to make playdough, homemade slime, bath bombs and more.
+Looking for ways to keep the kids entertained indoors?
+Try these fun and easy activities including homemade playdough, rock painting, pom-pom making and more.

-Perfect for the school holidays or when you need to fill a rainy day, most of these activities take less than 30 minutes before the kids can get stuck in.
+Most of these activities take less than 30 minutes before the kids can get stuck in, using items you’ll already find around the house.
 They can be enjoyably messy, though, so be sure to cover your kitchen table in newspaper before you start!

 Once you’ve discovered how easy it is to make your own playdough at home, you’ll never look back!
-Using just plain flour, table salt, vegetable oil and water – plus whatever food colouring you can conjure up from the back of the cupboard – this easy-to-follow playdough recipe can work without even leaving the house.
+Using just plain flour, table salt, vegetable oil and water – plus whatever food colouring you can conjure up from the back of the cupboard – this easy-to-follow playdough recipe is one of our favourite indoor activities.
 Kids can use biscuit cutters to press out shapes or make their own models.

 Want the kids to get excited about bath time?
 Teach them how to make a bath bomb and they’ll love watching their creations fizz in the water.

 More like this

 The reaction between bicarbonate of soda and citric acid is what makes the magic happen – you might need to buy the ingredients in advance for this one, but we’ve tracked down where to buy citric acid.
 Experiment with different colours, essential oils and shapes to make your own unique versions.

 Papier-mâché, or paper mache, is cheap and easy to make, with the added bonus of allowing kids to get very messy indeed.
 You only need three ingredients – newspaper, plain flour and water – to get started.
 You can use paper mache to cover all sorts of objects, then once it’s dry you can paint it, or decorate with glitter, feathers or beads.
 Learn how to make paper mache and get creative!

 4. Learn how to make salt dough